-Because we are all different and depending on what problem you are experiencing, I use a variety of psychodynamic therapeutic skills including, Talking therapy, Art therapy, Couple therapy, EMDR therapy, CBT and DDP techniques.
+Because we are all different and depending on what problem you are experiencing, I use a variety of psychodynamic therapeutic skills including, Talking therapy, Art therapy, Emotionally Focussed Couple Therapy, Couple therapy and EMDR therapy.

 A wide range of people can benefit from these psychological treatments, but no one type of treatment works for everyone.